Shake It Out: Chart performance

 The song debuted at number 36 on the Billboard Adult Pop Songs chart on 22 November 2011.
 On the Billboard Hot 100 chart, "Shake It Out" peaked at number 72 for the week ending 18 March 2012.
 The single became Florence and the Machine's fourth top twenty single in the UK Singles Chart after "Rabbit Heart (Raise It Up), "You've Got the Love and "You've Got the Dirtee Love".
 It has sold over a million digital copies in the US as of October 2012.
-The single reached Number 12 in the UK in 2011 and as of July 2018 it has shifted 598,000 copies, combining streaming and sales.
+The single reached number 12 in the United Kingdom in 2011 and as of July 2018 it has shifted 598,000 copies, combining streaming and sales.
 25 million have streamed this since records began in 2014.
+In Ireland, the song proved to be a success, peaking at number two on the Irish Singles Chart and remaining on the chart for 49 weeks.

 Music video

-On 3 October 2011, the video for "Shake It Out" premiered on the band's official YouTube channel.
-It features Welch wearing a red gown and singing while attending a 1920s-era masked ball, evoking references to works such as Eyes Wide Shut, The Great Gatsby and "The Lady of Shalott".
+On 3 October 2011, the music video for "Shake It Out" premiered on the band's official YouTube channel.
+It features Welch wearing a red gown and singing while attending a 1920s-era masked ball, evoking references to works such as Eyes Wide Shut, The Great Gatsby, and "The Lady of Shalott".
 Welch described the video saying, "Think of a psychedelic 1920s dress party with a demonic twist.
 Possession meets The Great Gatsby."
 She further described the direction of the video "We were kind of going for a sort of 'Gatsby at West Egg'-style house party but with maybe slightly ritualistic and sort of satanic undertones and séances.
 That was such a fun video to shoot, for me especially, because I had all my friends down there, and they all came and we all got to dress up and do a casual séance in this beautiful art-deco mansion.
 It's basically a party house; there's one room which was purely just for cutting flowers.
 My best friend is sitting with me in the tree at the end of the video, and we just got to hang out in a tree for a while.
 It was really fun."
 It was directed by Dawn Shadforth who previously directed the video for "Drumming Song" and it was shot at the Eltham Palace, London.